jorge-campo/Status-User-Documentation-and-Information-Architecture/docs/example-with-all-markdown-components.md

 ![This is an image explanation for screen readers](./media/header.png)
 :one:

-# Example with all Markdown components
+# Doc example with all Markdown components
 :two:

-!!! info ""
+!!! note ""
     Dream of the mind's eye invent the universe from which we spring with pretty stories for which there's little good evidence concept. :three:

 The only home we've ever known Flatland gathered by gravity tendrils of gossamer clouds kindling the energy hidden in matter worldlets.
 [Decipherment network of wormholes](./index.md) :four: explorations white dwarf colonies Sea of Tranquility. :five: